Page images

 trations, if we are to confront and overcome this awesome challenge in our children's time and in our grandchildren's lifetime.

 But this takes visionary leadership.
 It would take extraordinary leadership.
-We need more than just small, incre mental increases in our domestic oil supplies or in our existing research and development programs.
+We need more than just small, incremental increases in our domestic oil supplies or in our existing research and development programs.
 This is an approach which only pays lip service to the challenge that we face.
 It is a huge challenge.
 I hope that the administration's plan will take a broader view.

 We must also recognize that the European Union, China, and other developing nations are quick to point the finger at us, at the world's largest contributor to global warming.
 We must demonstrate our resolve, and begin to get our own house in order by launching such a research and development effort, as well as continuing and expanding our current efforts to reduce our greenhouse gas emissions.

-However, it should also be noted that China will soon surpass us as the largest emitter of greenhouse gases.
+China will soon surpass us as the largest emitter of greenhouse gases.
 The Chinese Government must stop blocking all forward movement on the question of developing country participation.
 The developing world is poorly served by the current level of Chinese intransigence.
 The poorest nations in the developing world-which will be those that are hardest hit by global warming during this century-must demand leadership from within their own ranks, and especially from China.
 The Chinese leadership must join us in honestly discussing solutions to the problem of climate change.
 The United States can develop and provide the technological breakthroughs that can be deployed by all nations, as we move forward together to solve this common, global problem.

 However, I want to emphatically warn that new technologies and voluntary approaches will not by themselves solve this problem.
 We must also actively negotiate and ratify international agreements that include binding commitments for all of the largest emitters of greenhouse gases, if we are to have any hope of solving one of the world's one of humanity's greatest challenges.

 This concern takes me back to the Senate's actions just 4 years ago.
 During the Senate floor debate over Senate Resolution 98 in July 1997, I expressed two fundamental beliefs that have guided my approach on the issue of climate change.
-First, while some scientific uncertainties remain, I believe that there is significant, mounting evidence that mankind is altering the world's climate.
+First, while some scientific uncertainties remain.
+I believe that there is significant, mounting evidence that mankind is altering the world's climate.
 Second, the voluntary approach of the 1992 United Nations Framework Convention on Climate Change, commonly known as the Rio Convention, has failed, as almost all of the nations of the world, including the United States, have been unable to meet their obligations to reduce greenhouse gas emissions to 1990 levels.
 With

 May 4, 2001